PotHix/pothix.github.com/content/posts/lotr.md

 +++
-title = "BookReview: Lord of the Rings" aliases=[
+title = "Lord of the Rings"
+aliases=[
   "post/bookreview-lord-of-the-rings",
   "2009/07/25/bookreview-lord-of-the-rings.html",